teamdeeson/codex/docs/working-at-deeson/maternity-paternity-and-shared-leave-guide.md

 6. If you miscarry after 24 weeks pregnancy you will retain your full maternity leave and pay entitlement.

-### Your maternity or adoption leave.
+## Your maternity or adoption leave.

-- Regardless of the number of hours you work or your length of service, you are entitled to 26 weeks “ordinary” maternity / adoption leave.
-During this period all your contractual entitlements are maintained with the exception of your pay, any benefits in kind will continue and contractual annual leave entitlement will continue to accrue.
-You are entitled to return to the same job that you left if you return after the ordinary leave period.
+- During the leave period all your contractual entitlements are maintained with the exception of your pay, any benefits in kind will continue and contractual annual leave entitlement will continue to accrue.

-- You are also entitled to take up to 26 weeks “additional” maternity / adoption leave immediately following your ordinary leave.
-During this leave your contractual terms and conditions such as holidays continue to accrue.
-You also have the right to return to a job on no less favourable terms and conditions than the job you had at the commencement of the leave period.
-If it is not practicable for you to return to your original job then you will be offered a suitable alternative on terms and conditions no less favourable.
-Your continuity of service will be preserved.

 - Except during the first two weeks after childbirth, you can agree to work or to attend training for up to 10 days during either ordinary maternity leave or additional maternity leave, without that work bringing your period of maternity / adoption leave to an end and without a loss of a week’s SMP.
 These are known as “keeping-in-touch” days.